phetsims/perennial/js/build-server/README.md

 Pressing Shift+F will scroll to the end (navigation is `less`-like).

+## Checking Deploy Status

+Visit https://phet.colorado.edu/deploy-status, it will show the current build and deploy queue/status.
+Refresh as needed

 ## Build Server Configuration

 The "dev server" is currently `bayes.colorado.edu`.
 The "production server" is currently `phet-server2.colorado.edu`